marco262/my_wiki/data/onednd/class/rogue.md

 ### 20th Level: Stroke of Luck

 You have an uncanny knack for succeeding when you need to.
-If you fail a d20 Test, you can turn the roll into a 20.
+If you fail a [[glossary:d20 Test]], you can turn the roll into a 20.

-Once you use this feature, you can't use it again until you finish a Short Rest or a Long Rest.
+Once you use this feature, you can't use it again until you finish a Short Rest or a [[glossary:Long Rest]].

 # Rogue Subclasses